 Hence, it is the man that marries the woman.
 This particularly makes sense considering that Ephesians 5:23 states: “for the husband is the head of the wife…”

-It is similar in African tradition.
+It is similar to African tradition.
 The man makes the marriage proposal but will never do that on his kneel.
 He is the head; why should he then kneel for his wife?
-Rather it is the wife that kneels during the introduction of her future husband to her extended family.
+Rather it is the wife who kneels during the introduction of her future husband to her extended family.

-The only time that the husband kneels is after accepting the cup of wine from his wife; and at the presence of his father in-law; he kneels together with his wife and drinks the wine.
+The only time that the husband kneels is after accepting the cup of wine from his wife; and in the presence of his father-in-law; he kneels together with his wife and drinks the wine.

 This is also a symbolic way for the man to officially ask the permission of the bride’s father to take his daughter as his wife.